spec-first/connexion/README.rst

           operationId: myapp.api.hello_world

-If you don't want to include the base path in your specification, you can just provide it when adding the API to your application:
+If you don't want to include the base path in your specification, you can provide it when adding the API to your application:

 .. code-block:: python